 The item Unaggressive Aura gives this ability to anyone, but only for about ten seconds.

 Some elite mobs may come with this ability.
 Most bosses will also proc this after taking too many hits.
+A few bosses are immune to flinching entirely.

 Impossible Item Drop: Par of the course; mobs often drop things (such as weapons, money and crafting materials) that obviously aren't to be expected to the monster in question.
 Exceptions can be made from special equipment and accessories from bosses, but that's pretty much it.